leigh-johnson/leigh-johnson.github.io/_posts/2016-06-04-pycon2016-down-the-magic-wormhole.md

 PAKE & SPAKE2 use a weak shared password to derive a much stronger shared secret key.
 If both sides input the same password, both sides can anticipate receiving the same key.
 If either side inputs a password failing the challenge, the received keys will be random.

 Brian Warner mentioned SPAKE2 strongly resembles a basic DH exchange, which gave me a stronger grasp of what's happening going on stage right.
-Here's my crack at solving drastically over-simplified version of this problem (expect at least 3 things to be utterly wrong):
+Here's my crack at solving a drastically over-simplified version of this problem:

 <div class="col-sm-5 pull-right">
 <img class="img-responsive" src="/assets/magic-wormhole/spake2.png" alt="source: Move Things From One Computer to Another, Safely by Brian Warner"/>